 If your urine is cloudy or murky instead of clear, it could mean you have too much protein in your urine.
-Too much protein in your urine indicates that your kidneys are not functioning properly due to kidney stones, a tumor, or other disease states.
-Cloudy urine can also indicate a bladder, vaginal or urinary tract infection.
-Urine that is so cloudy that it is almost milky can indicate the presence of fat or mucus.
+This excess of protein may indicate that your kidneys are not functioning properly due to kidney stones, a tumor, or other disease states.
+Cloudiness can also indicate a bladder, vaginal or urinary tract infection.
+Extreme cloudiness (so cloudy that it is almost milky) can indicate the presence of fat or mucus.

-Although some medications may cause orange urine, extremely dark orange urine can indicate impaired liver function caused by a blockage or obstruction, infection, cirrhosis or hepatitis.
+Although some medications may cause orange urine, an extremely dark orange colour can indicate impaired liver function caused by a blockage or obstruction, infection, cirrhosis, or hepatitis.

-Urine that deviates from the yellow color to pink, red or dark brown often means there is blood in the urine.
+Urine that deviates from the yellow color to pink, red or dark brown often means there is blood present.
 This can indicate a urinary tract or bladder infection, an enlarged prostate gland, or the presence of a tumor.

 Some foods and supplements or vitamins can cause your urine to be discolored and or exhibit a pungent odor.
 Examples include curry, garlic, beets, berries, asparagus, and B vitamins.
 Synthetic dyes in medications, vitamins, and some food can result in a blue or green tinge.